iriskimm/momentum-clone/README.md

 # momentum-clone
-The purpose of this clone project of a chrome extension "Momentum" is to practice my VanillaJS skills
+A clone project of a chrome extension "Momentum"